hi-digital-solutions/hids/content/blog/making-remote-employees-feel-included.md

 programming](https://www.hidigital.solutions/blog/our-path-to-mobbing/)
 for our work.
-We also have an hour-long team learning once a week in which all teams across DS join a video call and learn something new, or solve a problem via mobbing (link to Ian's mobbing).
+We also have an hour-long team learning once a week in which all teams across DS join a video call and learn something new, or solve a problem via mobbing.
 If you have remote workers on your team, understand that whole team meetings and getting more face time should be done frequently to help remote employees stay in the loop and ward off their insanity.

 ### Don't put your team members on an island